Elders confirms takeover interest, no bids being considered

-SYDNEY, July 8 (Reuters) - Australian agribusiness Elders confirmed on Tuesday it has received a number of approaches about its business, pushing its shares to a more than 18-month high, but said its board was not currently considering any offer.
+SYDNEY (Reuters) - Australian agribusiness Elders (ELD.AX) confirmed on Tuesday it has received a number of approaches about its business, pushing its shares to a more than 18-month high, but said its board was not currently considering any offer.

 Shares in Elders, which has a market capitalisation of about A$110 million ($103 million) have rallied nearly 30 percent over the last three sessions amid rumours of takeover interest.